ferrilab/bitvec/book/data-structures/bitslice.md

 let in_shorts = bits![u16, Lsb0; 0, 1, 0, 1];
 let in_ints = bits![mut u32, Msb0; 0; 4];
 ```

-You can specify the bit-order without the storage, but you cannot specify the
-storage without the bit-order.
-This is a limitation of the macro matching
-implementation.

 To summarize the macro rules: